Everett492/Group_GS/README.md

                 [ 0,  0,  1]

             `fx` and `fy` are the horizontal and vertical focal lengths of the camera.
-            `cx` and `cy` are the horizontal and vertical offsets of the image origin relative to the camera's center.
+            `cx` and `cy` are the horizontal and vertical offsets of the image origin relative to the camera's light center.
             ```

             ```python